eltsai/parse-malicious-ssh-logs/README.md

 # parse-malicious-ssh-logs
-###### Colab notebook to parse malicious ssh brute-force login attempts
+###### Colab notebook for parsing malicious ssh brute-force login attempts

 To annotate IPs, I used IPinfo's [bulk upload](https://ipinfo.io/account/bulk-upload) (you'll need an account for this but free account has 50k lookups per month).
 You can use other services like DBIP or Censys for geolocation tagging.

 ## Analysis example
-This script analyze failed ssh attempts from `/var/log/auth.log` and plot geolocation distribution.
+This script analyzes failed ssh attempts in `/var/log/auth.log` and plots geolocation distribution.

 ![](imgs/ip_freq.png)